MADiff: Motion-Aware Mamba Diffusion Models for Hand Trajectory Prediction on Egocentric Videos: Experimental Results

 \subsection{Ablation Study on Motion-Driven Selective Scan}

-This experiment is conducted on the EgoPAT3D-DT and H2O-PT datasets to show the effectiveness of our proposed motion-driven selective scan.
-We directly remove the motion guidance $m$ in Eq.~(\ref{eq:mdss_par}) to build the baseline MADiff agnostic to egomotion (version 1).
-MDSS in version 1 thus degrades to the vanilla selective scan in Mamba.
-Building upon version 1, we linearly merge the egomotion feature and the output of the fusion module in MADiff to replace motion guidance (version 2).
-Moreover, we also provide a baseline that replaces the concatenation operation in Eq.~(\ref{eq:mdss_par}) of the vanilla MADiff with summation (version 3).
-To further validate the effectiveness of unidirectionally temporal causality for hand trajectory prediction, we additionally build a baseline with bidirectional Mamba \cite{wang2024mamba} (version 4), which implements selective scan in two opposite directions for sequential latents.
-The experimental results are shown in Tab.~\ref{tab:ala_on_mdss}.
-When comparing version 1 with our vanilla MADiff, it can be seen that motion guidance helps to reduce ADE and FDE on both datasets, which indicates that our proposed motion-driven selective scan narrows the motion-related gaps and concurrently considers the entangled hand motion and egomotion patterns.
+This experiment is conducted on the EgoPAT3D-DT and H2O-PT datasets to show the effectiveness of our proposed motion-driven selective scan. \myblue{ We directly remove motion guidance to build the baseline MADiff agnostic to egomotion (version 1), where the concatenation between the egomotion features with latents in Eq.~(\ref{eq:mdss_par}) is omitted, reverting MDSS to vanilla selective scan.
+Building on version 1, we merge egomotion features with the fusion module's output via MLPs (version 2), replacing MDSS-based guidance with early feature merging before the denoising diffusion process.
+We also provide a baseline that replaces concatenation in Eq.~(\ref{eq:mdss_par}) with summation (version 3).
+To further assess the role of unidirectional temporal causality, we introduce a bidirectional Mamba~\cite{wang2024mamba} baseline (version 4), which scans sequential latents in two opposite directions.
+Please refer to the illustration in Sec.~I of the supplementary material for more intuitive construction processes of these baselines.
+Ultimately, we conduct an oracle baseline that integrates the GT future egomotion features into our MDSS.
+It provides valuable reference performance by introducing leaked future human motion patterns.
+The experimental results are shown in Tab.~5.
+The vanilla MDSS in our MADiff results in performance closest to the counterpart determined by the oracle baseline with GT future egomotion. } When comparing version 1 with our vanilla MADiff, it can be seen that motion guidance helps to reduce ADE and FDE on both datasets, which indicates that our proposed motion-driven selective scan narrows the motion-related gaps and concurrently considers the entangled hand motion and egomotion patterns.
 The enhancement from MDSS is more significant on FDE than ADE, which corresponds to the fact that there is an accumulated motion gap between a later observation and the canvas observation (i.e., the first observation for EgoPAT3D-DT and H2O-PT).
 Version 2 has the worst prediction performance among all the baselines, revealing that egomotion can only be used as auxiliary information within the diffusion process rather than brutally being fused with semantic and trajectory features that need to be optimally reconstructed by the denoising model, which has been claimed in Sec.~\ref{sec:mamba_diff}.